 systemctl restart ssh

-Before we log out of the server, we will need to test our new configuration to make sure it’s all working.
-We won’t want to disconnect until we’ve verified that the new connections are established successfully.
+Before you log out of the server, you will need to test our new configuration to make sure it’s all working.
+You won’t want to disconnect until you’ve verified that the new connections are established successfully.

-Open a new terminal window and once you’re in the new window, we have to start a new connection to our server.
-This time, we will not use the root account, we’ll want to use the new account that we’ve made.
+Open a new terminal window and once you’re in the new window, you have to start a new connection to our server.
+This time, you will not use the root account, you’ll want to use the new account that you’ve made.

 local$ ssh demo@SERVER_IP_ADDRESS